CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

 #### Contacr form
   - Email js was implemented on the contact section, again code was based on the tutorial that [Code Institute](https://codeinstitute.net/) provide.
   ![Email JS](assets/images/screenshots/contact1.png)
   - If we try to submit the form without filling up the inputs the form won't submit.
-All inputs must be filled to the form be submitted, as i show in the next pictures.
+All inputs must be filled to the form be submitted, as I show in the next pictures.
   ![Email JS](assets/images/screenshots/contact2.png)
   ![Email JS](assets/images/screenshots/contact3.png)
   ![Email JS](assets/images/screenshots/contact4.png)